Tim Donaghy: Post-sentencing

 On November 1, 2019, the movie Inside Game was released in theaters.
 The official film description focuses on Donaghy's take on the NBA betting scandal.
+While promoting the film, Martino admitted he and Donaghy had agreed years prior to lie about the threats Donaghy allegedly heard from the third co-conspirator, pro gambler Jimmy Battista.

 Professional wrestling

-Major League Wrestling (2021–present)

 On January 27, 2021, Donaghy made his debut as a professional wrestling referee for Major League Wrestling (MLW), helping Richard Holliday defeat Savio Vega in a title match for the IWA Caribbean Heavyweight Championship.
 He has a "heel referee" gimmick with numerous references to the gambling scandal intertwined in storyline.